-- We could try positional faithfulness constraints (Beckman 1998), which refer to output context, like IDENT(voice)/onset >> IDENT(voice). - But that won't work here: MAX-C/onset wouldn't be violated by either candidate, because if a C is deleted, it's not in the onset! - So we need these strange constraints like the ones we used for Yokuts: $MAX-C{/V/}$
+- We could try positional faithfulness constraints (Beckman 1998), which refer to output context, like IDENT(voice)/onset >> IDENT(voice). - But that won't work here: MAX-C/onset wouldn't be violated by either candidate, because if a C is deleted, it's not in the onset! - So we need these strange constraints that have come up before, where the underlying context matters: $MAX-C{I_V}$